 Scammers prey on lottery and sweepstakes scam victims via text message, mail, email, phone, or social media.
 To claim the “prize,” victims are told to pay for registration or legal fees or prepay taxes.

 According to Better Business Bureau’s report, lottery and sweepstakes scams have resulted in $117 million losses in Canada.
 But it might only be a small percentage of the actual loss since many of the victims of such scams are ashamed to report to the authorities.

-Avoid yourself getting victimized by lottery and sweepstakes scams by making sure that the said “lottery winnings” are legitimate.
+Avoid getting victimized by lottery and sweepstakes scams by making sure that the said “lottery winnings” are legitimate.
 Also, don’t get into the bait of paying cash before you can get your winnings.